This is a late-’80s picture me holding my favorite cat of all times:

 Her name was Sophia Ludmilla (Russian-themed name since my mother had a Russian pen pal at the time).
 She was a calico mutt of some sort with patches of nice jet black hair, and she never got all that big.
 Since the other cat was named “Kitty,” and since this one was small, we called her “Widdy.”
 I guess that was a “small-ish” name?
 My dad called her “Widdy Lickins’.”

 My mother got her in 1986 or 1987 from a litter of kittens at a house in Groves.

-This cat had a weird, schizoid personality in that she hid all day long and would only come out at night for certain people.
+This cat had a weird, schizoid personality: she hid all day long and would only come out at night for certain people.
 In the above picture, she is spooked because someone is giving her attention during the daytime.
 I think part of her problem was that she was not well socialized as a kitten.
 Another problem is Micah and I weren’t particularly nice to her early on.
-I think we played football with her once in the Groves parsonage living room with her being the ball.
-Plus she didn’t take well to Skeeter, our sheltie bad dog, which we may have encouraged to “play” with the cat on occasion.
+I think we played football with her once in the Groves parsonage living room, with her being the ball.
+Plus she didn’t take well to Skeeter, our sheltie dog, which we may have encouraged to “play” with the cats from time to time.

 When she voluntarily came out, she was extraordinarily affectionate.
 Female cats give the allusion of affection because of the “presentation” instinct when you rub just in front of their tail, but, I assure you, she was on a different level.
 She was so happy to get affection–on her terms–that she couldn’t stay still.
 She walked to and fro while you petted her, wrapped her body around your hand or torso, etc.